 However, you don't need to follow this whole process to create a good model for the Edge TPU.
 Instead, you can leverage existing TensorFlow models that are compatible with the Edge TPU by retraining them with your own dataset.
 For example, MobileNet is a popular image classification/detection model architecture that's compatible with the Edge TPU.
 We've created several versions of this model that you can use as a starting point to create your own model that recognizes different objects.
-To get started, see the section below about how to retrain an existing model with transfer learning.
+To get started, see the next section about how to retrain an existing model with transfer learning.

 If you want to build your own TensorFlow model that takes full advantage of the Edge TPU at runtime, it must meet the following requirements:

 - Tensor parameters are quantized (8-bit fixed-point numbers).
-You must use either quantization-aware training (recommended) or full integer post-training quantization.

 - Tensor sizes are constant at compile-time (no dynamic sizes).